Jimmy Iovine

+Iovine has been involved in the production of more than 250 albums.

+In 2006, Iovine and fellow Interscope artist Dr. Dre co-founded Beats Electronics.
+Two years later, the brand launched its first set of headphones.
+In late 2013, they began development for Beats Music, and released it in 2014, which went on to become the framework for Apple Music.
+The company was purchased by Apple Inc. for $3 billion in May 2014.
+At the same time, Iovine vacated his positions as chairman and CEO of Interscope Geffen A&M Records, ending his twenty-five year relationship with his label.

+On August 21, 2018, after initial denial, Iovine parted ways with Apple and effectively retired from the media business.
+He is credited or named in institutional education centers such as the USC Jimmy Iovine and Andre Young Academy, which was inaugurated in 2013, and the Iovine and Young Center, a magnet high school which opened in Los Angeles in August 2022.

 Early life and training

-James Iovine was born in Brooklyn, New York, to an Italian working-class family.
-His mother was a secretary and his father, Vincent "Jimmy" Iovine, worked on the docks as a longshoreman.
-His father's death and his love for Christmas inspired Jimmy to record A Very Special Christmas in 1985.
-Iovine attended Catholic school in Brooklyn, graduating from the since-closed Bishop Ford Central Catholic High School and went on to attend New York's John Jay College of Criminal Justice.
-At 19, he dropped out of college.
-He was introduced to music production after he met a songwriter who got him a job cleaning a recording studio, and he soon began working as an engineer.
-Since the start of his career, Iovine has been involved in the production of more than 250 albums.
+James Iovine was born in the New York City borough of Brooklyn, to an Italian working-class family.
+His mother was a secretary and his father, Vincent Iovine, worked on the docks as a longshoreman.
+He has an older sister, born in 1946.
+The family lived in Brooklyn's Red Hook neighborhood.
+His father died in 1985.

+Iovine attended a Catholic school in Brooklyn, graduating from the since-closed Bishop Ford Central Catholic High School and went on to attend New York's John Jay College of Criminal Justice.
+At age 19, he dropped out of college.
+He was introduced to music production after he met a songwriter who helped him find a job as a recording studio cleaner, and he soon began working as an engineer.